ameer-thasthahir/BearerTokenGenerator/README.md

 # Solution For BearerTokenGenerator

-This project is a generate Bearer token for OAuth2.0
+This project generate Bearer token for OAuth2.0

 # What is Bearer Token?
  Bearer Tokens are the predominant type of access token used with OAuth 2.0.